-A maximum of six CVBS inputs can be connected and decoded by the ADV7181.
-As seen in the Pin Configuration and Function Description section, these analog input pins lie in close proximity to one another.
+A maximum of 12 CVBS inputs can be connected and decoded by the ADV7183A.
+As can be seen in Figure 5, the sources have to be connected to adjacent pins on the IC.
 This calls for a careful design of the PCB layout, for example, ground shielding between all signals routed through tracks that are physically close together.
-It is strongly recommended to connect any unused analog input pins to AGND to act as a shield.